 Diversity in Teaching - Children and Young People's Views on Diversity in Scottish Education (September 2020-July 2021)

-Children in Scotland is working with the General Teaching Council for Scotland (GTCS) and Intercultural Youth Scotland (IYS) on a project focusing on diversity in Scottish education, specifically around race, with a view to supporting greater diversity in the teaching profession.
+Children in Scotland has been working with the General Teaching Council for Scotland (GTCS) and Intercultural Youth Scotland (IYS) on a project focusing on diversity in Scottish education, specifically around race, with a view to supporting greater diversity in the teaching profession.

-The project is engaging with children and young people from across Scotland to hear their views and experiences of diversity in Scottish education, including the curriculum.
+The project has been engaging with children and young people from across Scotland to hear their views and experiences of diversity in Scottish education, including the curriculum.

 This will ultimately make sure education in Scotland includes and represents everyone who lives in Scotland and will support teachers to put into practice the professional values of social justice, integrity, trust and respect.
 They will embed equality and recognition of diversity as positive factors in their everyday teaching lives.

 In November and December 2020 our national panel of children and young people meet online to share their opinions on lots of aspects of life in Scottish schools.